 Financial Assistance Opportunities

 The NEP 2023 also proposes numerous changes to revive and improve professional education in India and bring it on par with international education.
-It includes courses related to:
+It includes courses related to:- Agriculture

 - Healthcare